-It’s no surprise that I found my first boyfriend during our first week of college orientation.
+It’s no surprise that I found my first partner during our first week of college orientation.
 I was free and able to explore who I was without worrying about being watched.
 I wanted to prove to myself that I was worthy of being loved.
-Even still, as I entered the cafeteria hand in hand with my boyfriend to grab lunch together during a break, I was called a “dyke” by strangers passing by.
+Even still, as I entered the cafeteria hand in hand to grab lunch together during a break, I was called a “dyke” by strangers passing by.
 At the time, it was probably for wearing a rainbow necklace or orange corduroys in a conservative town, but I wondered if they saw something I didn’t.
 If I was just shoving exploring my sexuality away by busying myself with America’s Next Top Model marathons.

 After a lot of grieving and repeatedly playing the saddest Morrissey songs I could find, I met my now-partner and fell in love.

 The assumptions around my queerness didn’t stop in high school.
-They continued after my second marriage to my now husband.
+They continued after my second marriage to my current partner.
 There was that time when my colleague and I were co-working at a LGBT community center, when an acquaintance came up to chat with us.
 We started sharing mutual interests: Star Trek, Golden Girls, and Rufus Wainwright, when I was abruptly asked, “Are you sure you’re not gay?”

 My response was my typical, awkward “Yep, I’m sure, I’m straight and married.”

 It didn’t matter how many LGBTQIA+ friends or pop culture icons I was surrounded by, I defined myself as straight because I had no “proof” that could confirm my sexuality to be anything else.

 Society can make us feel like we have to be sure before coming out.
 If I, as a person in a long-term relationship with a man, identified as straight, no one would demand to know whether I was 100% certain I’d never be attracted to another gender.
 But bisexual and pansexual attraction is so stigmatized and erased, that we’ve created a social narrative where you have to be incredibly secure in your identity, and have overcome hardships in its name, to claim it.